 You probably won’t hear everything that everyone says, and that’s ok.
 Enjoy talking to the people near you, then seek out others to talk with during other parts of the party.

-The most important tip I have for you, though, is to have fun!
+The most important tip I have for you as an audiologist in Ohio, though, is to have fun!
 Appreciate this time with family and friends and enjoy the sights and sounds the holiday season brings.